FortinetCloudCSE/AppSec103-203-FortiADC/content/02Initial Configuration/4_Task3.md

 Once a server is added to the POOL we will need to define a health check so the FADC  can determine the status or availability of a server before forwarding a request to the server.

-In the Next Few Steps we will Define Real Servers and use them to create a Server Pool .
+In the Next Few Steps we will define Real Servers and use them to create a Server Pool .
 We will start the process by defining health checks.

 - Go to **Server Load Balance -> Real Server Pool**
 - Click on the **Real Server Pool** Tab